wiicode/cybersecurity-framework/bcsf.md

 ## Guidance
 Proactive security event discovery is more difficult than standard security monitoring because it looks beyond the known or prescriptive threat signatures and indicators described in C1.
 Security Monitoring.

 The aim is to build on what is known of past attacks to hypothesize what new or previously unseen intrusions might look like in essential functions environments.
-As such, this heuristic sort of monitoring should not be prioritised unless standard monitoring (see Principle C1) is already effective, or is not possible or practicable for some reason.
+As such, this heuristic sort of monitoring should not be prioritized unless standard monitoring (see Principle C1) is already effective, or is not possible or practicable for some reason.
 It requires more experienced knowledge of network and system behavior and of the general characteristics that a malicious intrusion might exhibit.
 This sort of proactive monitoring or threat discovery would normally involve:

 1. Designing your own alerts or trip-wires, using experience or reasoning of what an intrusion might do, rather than specifically around what past attacks have done
 1. A good understanding of normal system behavior (e.g. what software is authorized and how it would normally behave, how user accounts normally access network resources or how network components connect to each other and transfer data)